zopefoundation/zc.zservertracelog/src/zc/zservertracelog/README.txt

 Tracing Applications
 ====================

-The tracelog machinery is implemented as a WSGI layer, so we'll pass a fake WSGI application to tracelog for these examples.
+The tracelog machinery is primarily implemented as an extension to the zope.server WSGI server.
+To test the tracelog machinery, we'll create our own application.

     >>> faux_app = FauxApplication()